lenstronomy.Plots package

 Parameters:

-• ax – matplotlib.axis instance
+• ax (matplotlib.axes.Axes) – Matplotlib axes instance

-• coords – Coordinates() class instance
+• coords (Coordinates) – Coordinates() class instance

-• line_set_list_x – numpy arrays corresponding of different disconnected regions of the line (e.g. caustic or critical curve)
+• line_set_list_x (numpy.ndarray of the line (e.g. caustic or critical curve)) – S corresponding of different disconnected regions

-• line_set_list_y – numpy arrays corresponding of different disconnected regions of the line (e.g. caustic or critical curve)
+• line_set_list_y (numpy.ndarray of the line (e.g. caustic or critical curve)) – S corresponding of different disconnected regions

-• color – string with matplotlib color
+• color (str) – With matplotlib color

-• flipped_x – bool, if True, flips x-axis
+• flipped_x (bool) – If True, flips x-axis

 Returns: